jfflbnntt/dmsguild/expandedArmory/weapon/tables/simple_range.md

 ##### Simple Range Weapons

 Simple range weapons are typically used for hunting but can be used in battle when needed.
-Commoners often own a sling or a short bow while militia and town guards are frequently equipped with light crossbows where possible.
-Simple range weapons tend to have shorter ranges and do less damage overall than martial range weapons, but otherwise have similar properties.
+Commoners often own a sling or a short bow while militia and town guards are frequently equipped with light crossbows.

 ___
 | Name | Variants | Damage | Cost | Weight | Properties |